Meet the cast of After Life season 3 - Full list of characters

 Tom Basden plays Matt Braden

 Who is Matt Braden?
 Matt is Tony’s brother-in-law and his boss at the local newspaper.
-In series two, he separates from his wife.
+In season 2, he separates from his wife.

 Where have I seen Tom Basden before?
 Tom Basden has appeared on The Armstrong and Miller Show, The Wrong Mans, W1A, Quacks, The Windsors, Plebs, David Brent: Life on the Road and Mandy, but is also known for writing for shows like Fresh Meat, Peep Show and Gap Year.